joshuaeckroth/csci221-website/lecture/syllabus.markdown

 - answer at least 75% of the questions: 3 pts
 - answer at least 50% of the questions: 2 pts
-- ansewr at least 25% of the questions: 1 pt
+- answer at least 25% of the questions: 1 pt
 - answer fewer than 25% of the questions: 0 pts

 ### Attendance